ManarElsebaay13/NasaDemo/README.md

 - Following Clean Architecture.
 - MVVM Architecture.
 - Repository pattern.
-- Use Cases.
 - Applying SOLID principles, each class has a single job with separation of concerns by making classes independent of each other and communicating with interfaces.
-- Using Kotlin-KTS & buildSrc to handle project dependencies.

 :point_right: Tech Stack & Libraries:
 -----------------